Tellusant/docs/articles-posts/predictive-model-specification-and-evaluation-framework.md

 ---
 title: "How to Specify and Evaluate Predictive Models"
-description: "Statistical models are seldom well contextualized and evaluating them becomes a laundry list of observations and questions.
+description: "Statistical models are rarely well contextualized and evaluating them becomes a laundry list of observations and questions.
 Here we suggest a structured approach."
 image: /assets/social-card-pub.png
 ---